The Integral Chow Ring of the Stack of Pointed Hyperelliptic Curves: The Chow ring of

-and $\psi$ is an isomorphism over the locus where $a_{2g+2}\not=0$.
-Moreover, $\psi$ induces an isomorphism between the automorphism groups of geometric points, hence it is representable.
-Being also proper and birational between smooth stacks, $\psi$ is an isomorphism.
+and $\psi$ is an isomorphism over the locus where $m_{N}\not=0$, as $\phi$ and the last map are.
+Now, $\psi$ induces an isomorphism between the automorphism groups of geometric points, hence it is representable.
+Being also proper and quasi-finite, $\psi$ is finite.
+As it is also a birational morphism of smooth stacks, $\psi$ is an isomorphism.
 The flatness of $\phi$ follows from~\cite[Corollary 2.3.6]{Cad04}. \end{proof} \begin{corollary} There is a commutative diagram with cartesian squares